About Natural Healthcare College

 These include ‘unhealthy food consumption and lack of physical activity’ with the aim of improving risk factors for ‘obesity, CVDs (cardiovascular diseases), diabetes, cancers and dental caries’.

-The College is dedicated to supporting its students to achieve their full potential as highly competent practitioners.
+The College is dedicated to supporting its students to achieve their full potential as highly competent natural healthcare practitioners.
 Our courses are structured to help students make the transition from the acquisition of knowledge to its effective application for the benefit of others.

 Meet our tutors